dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 ## Token Migration

-Users will be able to migrate from ERC-20 DUSK and BEP-20 DUSK to native DUSK by using the one-way bridge (burner contract) to burn their tokens and release an equivalent amount of DUSK on the Dusk mainnet to the specified target address.
+Users will be able to migrate from ERC-20 DUSK and BEP-20 DUSK to native DUSK by using the [migration contract](https://github.com/dusk-network/dusk-migration) to to burn their tokens and release an equivalent amount of DUSK on the Dusk mainnet to the specified target address.

 More information about the Mainnet migration can be found [here](/learn/guides/mainnet-migration).